zaiisao/Documentation/en/Recording/cloudproxy_recording.md

 ## Implementation

-The [Agora On-Premise Recording SDK v2.8.0](https://download.agora.io/ardsdk/release/Agora_Recording_SDK_for_Linux_v2.8.0.150.tar.gz) or later supports the cloud proxy.
-Before proceeding, ensure that you prepare the development environment and integrate the SDK.
+<div class="note alert">The Agora On-Premise Recording SDK v3.0.0 or later supports the cloud proxy service.
+Before using the Agora Cloud Proxy Service, ensure that you prepare the development environment and integrate the Agora On-Premise Recording SDK v3.0.0 or later.</div>

+Follow these steps to use the cloud proxy service.

-1. Contact sales@agora.io and provide the information on the regions using the cloud proxy, the concurrent scale, and network operators.
+1. Contact sales@agora.io with the following information to enable the cloud proxy service:

+  - The regions to use cloud proxy.
+  - The scale of your app in terms of channel concurrency.
+  - Your Internet service provider.

 2. Add the following test IP addresses and ports to your whitelist.